digidem/mapeo-server/README.md

 #### `GET /sync/peers`

+Options

+  * `interval`: Default false.
+If set, will send an updated list of the peers at the given interval using streaming GET request.

 Returns list of available sync peers every set interval.
-Right now, only lists other services broadcasting on the local network through mdns using the 'mapeo-sync' key.
+Only lists other devices broadcasting using the 'mapeo-sync' key.

 Each sync target is an object with `ip`, `port`, `host`, and `name` if device name is set.